 - proof that you're pregnant - if you haven't registered for the Baby Box, such as a maternity certificate

-- proof that you're responsible for the child - if you don't get a benefit for the child you are applying for, such as a kinship care order
+- proof that you're responsible for the child - if you do not get a benefit for the child you're applying for, such as a kinship care order

 - proof of residence in Scotland - if you're not on a qualifying benefit, such as a utility bill or a council tax bill

-- proof of housing benefit – such as a letter from a local authority.
+- proof of housing benefit - such as a letter from a local council.

 When you apply, you'll be told what evidence you need to include with your application.
 If you apply online or by post, the application form will tell you what you need to include.
 If you apply by phone, the adviser will tell you.

 You can submit evidence electronically or by post.
 If you send your evidence through the post, you should send a copy of your evidence, not the original document.

 If you've had a hard copy of the application form sent to you, it will come with a pre-paid envelope for you to use to send in your evidence.
 If you haven’t got a pre-paid envelope, you can phone Social Security Scotland and ask for one.